Alex427427427/obsidian_1/Art/Projects/Ocean Comic/2.0/Plot/Start (until the search).md

 Fara looks very disappointed.

-Fara, angry: "What kind of sick culture is this!"
+Fara, angry and walking out: "What kind of sick culture is this!"

 Narration: "Fara came from the Eurasian Federation."